+1056].
+The overall median treatment duration was 54 weeks in both the AC-TH and TCH arms.
 The median number of infusions was 26 in the AC-TH arm and 30 in the TCH arm, including weekly infusions during the chemotherapy phase and every three week dosing in the monotherapy period.
 Among these patients, the median age was 49 years (range 22 to 74 years).
-In Study 4, the toxicity profile was similar to that reported in Studies 1 and 2 with the exception of a low incidence of CHF in the TCH arm.
+In Study 4, the toxicity profile was similar to that reported in Studies 1, 2, and 3 with the exception of a low incidence of CHF in the TCH arm.